 For the processing and approval of the I-130 Immigration Form, the estimated time for the spouse of a US citizen is five months.
 While the waiting period for the spouse of a permanent resident is usually much longer.

 These are just some of the frequently asked questions on how to fill out form I-130.
-If you have further questions, you can consult directly with the Lluis Law immigration lawyers and book your free case review.
+If you have further questions, you can consult directly with the Lluis Law immigration lawyers and book your case review consultation.
 Our lawyers will assist you.

 Requirements to fill out form I-130